 Citations are publications that use Tocris products.

 Currently there are no citations for 4-Acetyl-1,1-dimethylpiperazinium iodide.
 Do you know of a great paper that uses 4-Acetyl-1,1-dimethylpiperazinium iodide from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for 4-Acetyl-1,1-dimethylpiperazinium iodide